 What’s Happening in Your Body: The Endocannabinoid System

 Let’s take a look inside your body and see what CBD (and THC) are doing outside of the brain.
-This is where CBD really shines and why countless users praise the beneficial effects CBD has on pain management and daily health.
-I’ll try to keep the scientific jargon to a minimum here.
+This is where CBD really shines and why countless users praise the potentially beneficial effects CBD may have on pain management and daily health by interacting with your body's native endocannabinoid system (sometimes referred to as the ECS).

 The Endocannabinoid System